haojunqiu/csc311-project/README.md

 # The Problem to Solve
-We are trying to solve a problem of matrix completion, a unsupervised learning task.
+We are trying to solve an unsupervised learning task of matrix completion --- filling up the missing values of a matrix data given.
 The row represents a student entity, while each column represents a question entity.
 More specifically, ach entry $(i, j)$ of the matrix corresponds to whether a student $i$ can correctly answer a question $j$ or not (so it takes value either $0$ or $1$).

 A figure that summarizes the context is shown below.